library(lme4); library(lmerTest); library(emmeans)

 Analysis of variance showed a significant interaction impact of gen and nitro on rice grain yield.

-Next, We estimate marginal means for nitro and gen interaction effects using emmeans
+Next, We can estimate marginal means for nitro and gen interaction effects using the emmeans package.

 <- emmeans(model_lmer, ~ nitro*gen)